zerodytrash/Simple-YouTube-Age-Restriction-Bypass/README.md

 ## How it works

-When a YouTube video is detected as age-restricted, this userscript will retrieve the video and all other information from YouTube's unrestricted ``/youtubei/v1/player`` endpoint.
-As a fallback (for some non-embeddable videos) an open source [Account Proxy Server](/account-proxy) is used.
-This allows you to watch all types of age-restricted videos on YouTube and YouTube Music without age verification and without the need to be signed in.
+This extension uses some API tricks to retrieve age-restricted videos from YouTube anonymously.
+As a fallback (in case the API bypass methods does not work) an open source [Account Proxy Server](/account-proxy) is used.
+This allows you to watch all types of age-restricted videos on **YouTube** and **YouTube Music** without age verification and without the need to be signed in.

 All videos will be unlocked automatically!